 Core Rulebook page 33

-The leshy and orc ancestries are now common ancestries in the Player Core and remain freely available.
+Note: the leshy and orc ancestries are common ancestries in the Player Core and therefore are freely available.

 Uncommon Ancestries

-Because your ancestry is one of the first things you pick about your character, and it is not possible to retrain your ancestry as you might retrain other options, the only way to select uncommon or rarer ancestries is with a boon that allows you to create a new character of this ancestry.
+Your ancestry is one of the first things you pick about your character and it is not possible to retrain your ancestry as you might retrain other options.
+Unless an uncommon or rarer ancestry is on the always available list above, the only way to select it is with a Boon that allows you to create a new character of this ancestry.
+Not every ancestry has an available Boon.

 Home Region